-- (a) As certified by the Chambers County Appraisal District (the "Appraisal District").
-See "TAXING PROCEDURES." - (b) After the issuance of the Bonds and the Series 2020A Road Bonds sold on November 16, 2020 and scheduled to be issued on December 15, 2020.
-See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)- Outstanding Bonds." - (c) See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Estimated Overlapping Debt." - (d) The District will capitalize ten and a half (10.5) months of interest from Bond proceeds.
-See "USE AND DISTRIBUTION OF BOND PROCEEDS." - (e) The District will capitalize six (6) months of interest from the Series 2020A Road Bond proceeds. - (f) Although all of the District's debt, including the Outstanding Bonds and the Bonds, is payable from an unlimited tax pledge on parity, a pro rata portion of the District's ad valorem tax revenue will be allocated to bonds sold for water, sewer and drainage facilities, including the Bonds (the "Water, Sewer and Drainage Bonds"), and a portion will be allocated to bonds sold for road facilities (the "Road Bonds").
+(c) After issuance of the Bonds.
+See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)- Outstanding Bonds."

+(d) See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Estimated Overlapping Debt."

+(g) See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Debt Service Requirements."

+(e) Although all of the District's debt, including the Outstanding Bonds and the Bonds, is payable from an unlimited tax pledge on parity, a pro rata portion of the District's ad valorem tax revenue will be allocated to bonds sold for water, sewer and drainage facilities, including the Bonds (the "Water, Sewer and Drainage Bonds"), and a portion will be allocated to bonds sold for road facilities (the "Road Bonds").
 See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Outstanding Bonds."
-The Road Debt Service Fund is not pledged to the Water, Sewer and Drainage Bonds and the Water, Sewer and Drainage Debt Service Fund is not pledged to the Road Bonds. - (g) Of such \$0.62 debt service tax rate, \$0.525 per \$100 of taxable assessed valuation is allocated to pay debt service on bonds issued for water, wastewater and storm drainage facilities and \$0.095 per \$100 of taxable assessed valuation is allocated to pay debt service on bonds issued for roads and improvements in aid thereof. - (h) See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Debt Service Requirements." - (i) See "INVESTMENT CONSIDERATIONS-Possible Impact on District Tax Rates" and "TAX DATA-Tax Adequacy for Debt Service."
+The Road Debt Service Fund is not pledged to the Water, Sewer and Drainage Bonds and the Water, Sewer and Drainage Debt Service Fund is not pledged to the Road Bonds.

+(f) Of such \$0.68 debt service tax rate, \$0.53 per \$100 of taxable assessed valuation is allocated to pay debt service on bonds issued for water, wastewater and storm drainage facilities and \$0.15 per \$100 of taxable assessed valuation is allocated to pay debt service on bonds issued for roads and improvements in aid thereof.

+(h) See "INVESTMENT CONSIDERATIONS-Possible Impact on District Tax Rates" and "TAX DATA-Tax Adequacy for Debt Service."